 Can this recipe be made without cashews?

 Yes!
 This soup can absolutely be made without cashews.
-For a cashew-free alternative, I would recommend adding about 1-2 cups of whatever dairy free creamer works for you in place of the raw cashews + additional cup of vegetable broth.
+For a cashew-free alternative, I would recommend replacing the raw cashews and additional cup of vegetable broth with about 1 – 1 1/2 cups of whatever dairy free creamer works for you.

 The soup may be *slightly* less thick and creamy, but will still be delicious nonetheless!